tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 the YANG module that need to be considered.

 Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
-For example, reusing some of these groupings will expose privacy-related information (e.g., 'node-example').
+For example using 'explicit-route-hop', 'record-route-state' or 'te-topology-identifier' (which includes the 'client-id') groupings may expose sensitive topology information.

 --- back